JohnnyElaine/bsc_aif_parallel_pipeline/README.md

 Under the constraints of the SLOs the producer aims to maximise the following 3 parameters (goals):
 1. keep resolution as close as possible to the source-resolution of the video-stream
 2. keep fps as close as possible to the source-fps of the underlying video-stream
-3. maximize the result of the YOLOv11 inference (Maximize WorkLoad)
-4.
-Keep in mind that higher stream parameters lead to a higher computational demand from the workers.
+3. maximize the result of the YOLOv11 inference (Maximize Inference Quality) Keep in mind that higher stream parameters lead to a higher computational demand from the workers.

 #### Video Stream Parameters